The Ravens' beleaguered secondary has a new formula after a better showing in Pittsburgh Sunday.

 Baltimore held Steelers quarterback Russell Wilson to 205 passing yards with 23 completions on 36 passes.
 The Ravens picked him off once and didn't surrender a touchdown.

-White broke up two end zone shots to George Pickens, who has a four-inch height advantage, tremendous range, and is adept at making leaping contested catches.
+White broke up two end zone shots to George Pickens, who has a four-inch height advantage and tremendous leaping ability.
 White was targeted four times total and gave up two catches for 15 yards, per PFF.

 White said he was just "sprinkled in here and there" for this first game because of how complex the Ravens defense is and because the Steelers often get up to the ball fast, which would make communication to him more challenging.
 Thus, he said he was used on plays where "I didn't have to do too much thinking."